vuyraj/Learning-Devops/Intern/Day-1        Basic Linux CLI commands.md

 ![alt mv](Images/6-mv.png)

 ### Mkdir
 This command is used to make a directory.
-It can be used to set permissions while creatinf the directory.
+It can be used to set permissions while creating the directory.
 	flags:
 		-p => Create parents directory if needed
 		-m => Create directories with specific permissions